 |

-US West Interactive Video Enterprises, Inc.,
+West Interactive Video Enterprises, Inc., Boulder, CO

-Architect: November 1994 – August 1995 Designed and
+Senior Architect: November 1994 – August 1995

 implemented event driven, session oriented, dynamic content,

 multi-threaded applications for use in e-Commerce.
-Technologies:

 C/C++, Netscape Server, Solaris 2.4–2.5.